 Imagine users stepping into a virtual world and going to a mall to explore what their favorite metaverse brands have to offer.
-Users can try on products from the brands to see how they would look by equipping them with their avatar and can make selections for real-life purchases within the virtual space.
-This is what most metaverses brands are trying to achieve.
+Metaverse users can try on products from the brands to see how they would look by equipping them with their avatars and can make selections for real-life purchases within the virtual space.
+This is what most metaverse brands are trying to achieve.

 Not only this, many metaverse brands such as Nike are building their metaverses where users can step in, play some games, explore the latest Nike collection, and make online purchases for real-life products and digital products as well.

 A large demographic of shoppers, i.e. Generation Z are now moving past traditional shopping methods and are turning to the metaverse to socialize, play games, interact with friends and to browser metaverse brands to make purchases online.

 8 Brands Selling In the Metaverse

 The metaverse is a relatively new concept, and brands are just starting to see the vast business potential that it offers.
 With brands opting for different strategies to be a part of this new digital revolution, the future of virtual reality commerce seems closer than ever before.

 The list below outlines brands gearing up to sell in the metaverse.
 While some have already made huge waves within the metaverse space, there are many in their development stages.